 I will outline below what the average cost is and what effects the costs involved in construction.

-A large straightforward design with a standard spec is in the lower range (>3000sqft) and a smaller complex design with high spec is in the higher range (<1800sqft).
+A large straightforward georgian design with a standard spec is generally in the lower range (>3500sqft) and a smaller contemporary design with high spec is generally in the higher range (<1500sqft).